c0m4r/neatplan/README.md

 ## Funding

-If you found this script helpful, please consider [making a donation](https://en.wosp.org.pl/fundacja/jak-wspierac-wosp/wesprzyj-online) to a charity on my behalf.
+If you found this software somewhat useful, please consider [making a donation](https://en.wosp.org.pl/fundacja/jak-wspierac-wosp/wesprzyj-online) to a [charity](https://en.wikipedia.org/wiki/Great_Orchestra_of_Christmas_Charity) on my behalf.
 Thank you.